MystPi/chomp/README.md

 pub fn main() {
   // Your lexer knows how to take an input string and
   // turn it into a flat list of tokens.
 You define the
-  // type of token you want to use, but nibble will wrap
+  // type of token you want to use, but chomp will wrap
   // that up in its own `Token` type that includes the
   // source span and original lexeme for each token. let lexer =